openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 Go get some other data.
 Make up some new rules.
 Make something weird and share it in the forums!

-For inspiration, check out these projects:
+For ideas of the types of things you can generate, check out these projects:

 Golan Levin used portraits to create a series of lines in [Segmentation and Symptom](http://www.flong.com/projects/zoo/):
 [![GolanSegmentationAndSymptom](003_images/GolanSegmentationAndSymptom.jpg)](http://www.flong.com/projects/zoo/)